History of lighthouses: Lighthouses in America

-The first lighthouse in America was the Boston Light, built in 1716 at Boston Harbor.
+The first lighthouse in America was the 17th century lighthouse and watchtower of the Three Kings of Morro fortress in Havana, the most important port of the Caribbean and intensely used for the twice a year Spanish treasure fleet voyages to and from Spain.
+The first lighthouse in today´s United States was the Boston Light, built in 1716 at Boston Harbor.
 Lighthouses were soon built along the marshy coast lines from Delaware to North Carolina, where navigation was difficult and treacherous.
 These were generally made of wood, as it was readily available.
 Due to the fire hazard, masonry towers were increasingly built - the oldest standing masonry tower was Sandy Hook Lighthouse, built in 1764 in New Jersey.

-Screw-pile lighthouses were used in the Chesapeake Bay and along the Carolina coast in the United States.
-The first screw pile light in the United States was Brandywine Shoal in the Delaware Bay.
-They became especially popular after the Civil War when the Lighthouse Board approved a policy to replace lighthouses in the interior.
+Screw-pile lighthouses were used in Chesapeake Bay and along the Carolina coast in the United States.
+The first screw pile light in the United States was Brandywine Shoal in Delaware Bay.
+They became especially popular after the Civil War, when the Lighthouse Board approved a policy to replace lighthouses in the interior.
 Around 100 of these complex structures were built on the Atlantic coast line from the Delaware and Chesapeake Bays down to the Florida Keys and Gulf of Mexico.
-One of the most famous towers was the Thomas Point Shoal Light - it has been called “the finest example of a screw pile cottage anywhere in the world.”
+One of the most famous towers was the Thomas Point Shoal Light; it has been called “the finest example of a screw pile cottage anywhere in the world.”

+Another historic lighthouse in America is the San Juan de Ulúa fortress Veracruz lighthouse (1790), which was the first modern lighthouse in the American Spanish Empire.

 On March 3, 1851, the U.S. Congress passed "An Act Making Appropriations for Light House, Light Boats, Buoys, &c.", leading to the creation of the United States Lighthouse Board to replace the Department of Treasury's Lighthouse Establishment as the governmental agency responsible for the construction and maintenance of all lighthouses and navigation aids in the United States.

+Most recently, new high-power LED technology has started to replace the old rotating systems.
+Modern lighthouses need no moving parts, simply a computer controlled electronic oscillator.
+In simple terms, we could call it a Strobe light.